To this day, tour and teaching pros, ordinary players, and commentators continue to search for the secrets of the Ben Hogan golf swing.

 Head Movement

 Ben Hogan's head remained very still throughout the golf swing, but it is a myth that it didn't shift laterally at all.
-As you can see in the photo below, Hogan's head did in fact shift off the ball from his address position, as can be seen by the red line in the photo below that represented where his head was at address.
-Hogan's nose was actually almost over his foot during the backswing, far from being in the center of his stance, as many people believe.
+As you can see in the photo below, Hogan's head did in fact shift off the ball from his address position, as can be seen by the red line in the photo that represents where his head was at address.
+Hogan's nose was actually almost over his trail foot during the backswing, far from being in the center of his stance, as many people believe.

 Transition